clairebvs/checks-for-understanding/module-2/backend/week_two.md

 ### Week 2 Questions

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+ActiveRecord is an ORM (Object Relational Mapping) that allows us to "talk" to our database to query it (through SQL but not using it directly).
 2. Assume you have the following model:

 ```ruby